gempesaw/writing/drafts/ios-appium-proxy.md

 ## Preparing the real iOS device

-#### Bribe apple to let you install your software on your hardware
+#### Get permission to install your own apps on your iOS device

-There are pretty good instructions on how to do this in the [Appium hybrid app testing docs].
-Basically, you create a certificate signing request, upload it to the dev center, and then create and download a wildcard provisioning profile.
-Opening that profile in XCode should install it, and then you tell Appium your credentials so it will let you install applications on the actual device.
+There are pretty good instructions on how to do this in the [Appium hybrid app testing docs], copied here for clarity, since it's difficult to link to this specific section of the docs:

+> Step 1: Create a new App Id and select the WildCard App ID option and set it to “*”
+> Step 2: Create a new Development Profile and for App Id select the one created in step 1.
+> Step 3: Select your certificate(s) and device(s) and click next.
+> Step 4: Set the profile name and generate the profile.

+Note that you will need to pay $99 to do this in the Apple Developer center.
+At this point, download the provisioning profile and tell XCode about it by opening the provisioning profile in XCode.

-The idea here is to indicate to Apple that we are an iOS developer, so that they let us install native applications on our real device, ostensibly for testing our native app.
+The idea here is to indicate to Apple that we are an iOS developer, so that they let us install native applications on our real device, ostensibly for testing a native app we're developing.
 The provisioning profile is actually used to install SafariLauncher on the real device, which is a tiny app that launches Safari for us[^3].

-At some point before trying to run your test, you'll need to connect the iOS device to the computer via the thunderbolt cable.
+At some point before trying to run your test, you'll need to connect the iOS device to the computer via USB cable; now's as good a time as any.

-#### Turn on Web Inspector for your iOS's Safari

-This one is pretty straightforward - go into Settings -> Safari -> Advanced -> Web Inspector and make sure it's turned on[^4].

-#### Trick your device into trusting your proxy
+#### Instruct your device to trust your MITM

-As expected, when you try to MITM your own SSL traffic, your iOS device will sense the funny business and refuse to let you do so since the SSL connection gets terminated at the proxy before your device, and when the network traffic hits your iOS device, it's been resigned with the proxy's cert (or something, I don't understand this business very much at all, obviously).
+As expected, when you try to MITM your own SSL traffic, your iOS device will realize that the SSL traffic has been intercepted and refuse to load it.

 You need to install and trust the cert offered by your proxy.
 For Browsermob, this means you should go to the [browsermob cert on github] (the link is valid at time of writing, but in case the link 404s, you'll want to search that github repository for `ca-certificate-rsa.cer`), and then click the `Raw` button there.
-This will open up the .cer file in Safari, and Safari figures out that it should install it as a profile.
-You'll need to click Verify or Trust a few times during this process, and afterwards you can check what invalid certs your device trusts in Settings -> TODO TODO TODO.
+This will open up the `.cer` file in Safari, and Safari figures out that it should try to install it as a profile.
+You'll need to click Verify or Trust a few times during this process, and afterwards you can check what certs your device trusts in Settings -> TODO TODO TODO.

+#### Turn on Web Inspector for your iOS's Safari

+This one is pretty straightforward - go into `Settings -> Safari -> Advanced -> Web Inspector` and make sure it's turned on[^4].

 ## Starting servers

 #### Proxy Server

-As mentioned, in my case I use Browsermob Proxy to capture the network traffic into a HAR.
+As mentioned, I use Browsermob Proxy to capture the network traffic into a HAR.
 You are free to use any proxy setup you want, noting that being able to programatically create and delete proxies is very useful.
 So, I'd need to start the Browsermob server - after downloading the Browsermob binaries, that should simply be

     # defaults to running a server on 8080